-This course introduces the student to the basic principles of landscape design in order to build a fundamental knowledge of and fluency in the issues and language of landscape design and its application.
-The coursework is based on a progression of basic design principles that build to an increasingly sophisticated understanding of design and its application, with a strong emphasis on the interrelatedness of architectural built form and landscape built form.
-Throughout the course, verbal and graphic communication of ideas and solutions are emphasized.
-Individual design projects are developed under faculty supervision and are then presented to a jury of faculty and distinguished practitioners.
-Additionally, the student receives an overview of landscape architectural history and is exposed to the work of practitioners in the field.
+This course introduces the basic principles of landscape design to build a fundamental knowledge of and fluency in the issues and language of landscape design and its application.
+The coursework is a progression of basic design principles that build to an increasingly sophisticated understanding of design and its application with a strong emphasis on the interrelatedness of architectural and landscape built form.
+It emphasizes verbal and graphic communication of ideas and solutions.
+Individual design projects are developed under faculty supervision and are presented to a jury of faculty and distinguished practitioners.
+The student receives an overview of landscape architectural history and examines the work of practitioners in the field.